AmbientRun/Ambient/docs/src/runtime_internals/asset_cache.md

 let fractal = GenerateFractal { param2: true, param2: 5 }.get(&assets);
 ```

 The cache key is the debug format of `GenerateFractal`.
+This may change in the future, but it offers a simple way to construct a cache key for now.

 ## Async

-This also works with `async`, so you can for instance have:
+The asset cache also works with `async`.
+For example:

 ```rust
 #[derive(Debug, Clone)]